mslooten/marcoslooten.com/blog/how-to-use-recursion-in-javascript/how-to-use-recursion-in-javascript.md

 - recursion is the process of a function calling itself
 - it has to have a defined end condition that can be reached with certainty, because
 - it's easy to create an infinite recursion by accident and crash your application
-- it will pass back the right value immediately; or it will call itself again until it does have the right value
+- it will pass back the right value immediately, or it will call itself again until it does have the right value

 I'd love to hear your use cases for recursion if you can think of any.
 It would also be a cool exercise to recreate our number-generating function without recursion, using a while-loop for instance.